 Health Care Data Analysis Education and Training Program Information

-A bachelor's or master's degree can provide a path to the position of health information manager.
+A bachelor's or master's degree provides a path to becoming a health information manager.
 The program curricula are designed to teach students to effectively summarize clinical data.
-Students will likely participate in internships, research projects and capstone experiences as they build the capacity for leadership.
-Educational requirements for these programs may include specific prerequisite coursework.
+Bachelor's candidates are trained to plan, collect, summarize, analyze, and disseminate patient and clinical data, whether for individuals or populations.
+Students will participate in internships, research projects, and capstone experiences as they build the capacity for leadership.
+A high school diploma or the equivalent is needed for admission to a bachelor's program.
+Master's candidates develop skills in the essential disciplines of health information management.
+Applicants should hold a bachelor's degree for master's program.

 Associate's Degree in Health Information Management